NVS-02: Description

 NVS-02, the second satellite in the NVS series is configured with Navigation payload in L1, L5 and S bands in addition to ranging payload in C-band like its predecessor-NVS-01.It was planned to provide two types of services, namely, Standard Positioning Service (SPS) and Restricted Service (RS).
 SPS provides a position accuracy of better than 20 m (2σ) and timing accuracy better than 40 ns (2σ) over the primary service Area.

 NVS-02 satellite was designed, developed and integrated at U R Rao Satellite Centre (URSC) with the support of other satellite-based work Centres.
 On completion of Assembly and Integrated Testing (AIT), the satellite was subjected to satellite level thermovac test to verify and validate its design and performance in simulated space environment during November-December 2024.
 The satellite underwent dynamic test during December 2024 thus confirming its suitability to withstand the dynamic loads anticipated during launch.

-A comprehensive Pre-shipment Review (PSR) of the performance and compliance of the Satellite during various phases of its realization was completed on December 27, 2024.
-The satellite was flagged off to SDSC-SHAR on January 05, 2025.
+A comprehensive Pre-shipment Review (PSR) of the performance and compliance of the Satellite during various phases of its realization was completed on 27 December 2024.
+The satellite was flagged off to SDSC-SHAR on 5 January 2025.

 History

 Launch

-NVS-02 was launched aboard GSLV-F15.The rocket lifted off from the spaceport’s second launch pad at 6.23 a.m. on 29th January 2025, marking ISRO's first launch of the year and the 17th flight of the GSLV and the 11th flight of Mk2 Variant.
-The satellite was injected into the GTO 19 minutes after launch from Sriharikota.This marked ISRO's 100th Spaceflight launch from Satish Dhawan Space Center.
+NVS-02 was launched aboard GSLV-F15.The rocket lifted off from the spaceport’s second launch pad at 6.23 a.m. on 29 January 2025, marking ISRO's first launch of the year and the 17th flight of the GSLV and the 11th flight of Mk2 Variant.
+The satellite was injected into the GTO 19 minutes after launch from Sriharikota.
+This marked ISRO's 100th spaceflight launch from Satish Dhawan Space Center.

-It was the First mission undertaken by newly appointed ISRO chairman V. Narayanan.

 Fuel system failure

 Following launch, ISRO reported that orbit raising operations towards positioning the satellite to the designated orbital slot could not be carried out as the valves for admitting the oxidizer fuel for the main engine did not open.
-From this point, the spacecraft will not be able to complete its mission objectives.
+From this point, the spacecraft was determined to not be able to complete its mission objectives.
 The spacecraft is currently still in a Geostationary transfer orbit with a perigee of about 165 km and an apogee of around 36,577 km.
-All other Systems are reported to be working normally.
+All other systems are reported to be working normally.